Multimodal classification of forest biodiversity potential from 2D orthophotos and 3D airborne laser scanning point clouds: Dataset

 The 2D orthophotos used in this project are derived from yearly nationwide aerial photography of Denmark and are part of GeoDanmark's geographic administration framework~\citep{geodanmarkforaarsbilleder}.
 Orthophotos are created by adjusting each pixel according to the camera's position and the elevation model of the Earth's surface, ensuring that the images are geometrically corrected and can be used for precise measurements.

 The orthophotos have a ground resolution of 12.5 cm per pixel.
-The orthophotos are captured annually before leaf-out, between March 1st and May 1st and the images undergo extensive post-processing to ensure consistent colors, contrast, and brightness across the entire yearly captured data.
+They contain spectral information across the visible light spectrum, comprising Red (R), Green (G), and Blue (B) channels spanning approximately 380--740 nm and include a Near-infrared (NIR) channel spanning approximately 750--1400 nm.
+NIR is particularly interesting in terms of forest and vegetation assessment, because healthy vegetation strongly reflects NIR light.
+This characteristic is illustrated in Figure~\ref{fig:color-channels-in-orthophotos}, which shows two forest samples from the BioVista dataset represented using individual R, G, B, and NIR channels, as well as standard RGB and two false-color composites (NIR-RG and NIR-GB).
+The figure demonstrates the high intensity signal from vegetation within the NIR channel specifically.
+The orthophotos are captured annually before leaf-out, between March 1st and May 1st and the images undergo extensive post-processing to ensure consistent colors, contrast, and brightness across the capture period.
 The resulting map of Danmark, from the 2023 orthophoto collection, can be seen in Figure~\ref{fig:orthophotos-denmark-with-ortho-and-als-examples}.